hindu-comm/mail_stream_advaita-l/2017/06/no_subject/340__H_S_Chandramouli.md

 >>> did not mention mAyA or avidyA.
 They are just my question.
 >>>
 >>
->> ​I'm assuming that your reference to what Shastriji says was about the
+>> I'm assuming that your reference to what Shastriji says was about the
 >> crux of Kena being that chaitanya itself gets the upAdhi name.
 Even if we
 >> take it that way, we can't say chaitanya itself gets the name Maya/ avidyA
 >> and hence such phrases cannot be used for them.